sidgurun/Lya_zelda/docs/About_the_data_grids.rst

 Line profile grids with smaller RAM occupation
 **********************************************

 The data grids for the geometries `'Thin_Shell'`, `'Galactic_Wind'`, `'Bicone_X_Slab_In'` and `'Bicone_X_Slab_Out'` are relatively small and they occupy less than 1GB of RAM.
 These models have 3 dimensions: expansion velocity, HI column density and dust optical depth.
 However, the model `'Thin_Shell_Cont'` includes different intrinsic line profiles, which increases the number of dimensions to 5.
-This increase a lot the data volume, interms of paramter space and RAM occupation.
+This increase a lot the data volume, in terms of parameter space and RAM occupation.
 Indeed, the default `'Thin_Shell_Cont'` line profile grid is about 11GB.
 This means that when using this mode you would need to have 11GB of RAM or more.
 In case that you want to do some tests with a smaller grid (but still 5D) we have included a lighter grid, that is about 2GB of size.

 You can load the default `'Thin_Shell_Cont'` by doing